a-toms/convert_email_to_pdf/README.md

 # Receipts to CSV

 ## Problem:
-- I needed to file taxes and had many email receipts (around 330) from companies (in multiple currencies and with different formats).
-I needed to extract the data from the receipts, and to send them to my accountant.
+1. I needed to file taxes.
+I had many email receipts (around 330) in `.eml` format.
+I needed to convert them to `.pdf` format before sending them to my accountant as a link to a cloud folder.

-- I also wanted to create a spreadsheet with the data to send to my accountant, including the currency of the receipt, the transaction date, the purpose of the transaction, and the total amount.
-This would allow me to check that I had included all the receipts.
+2. Give that the PDF receipts follow a non-standard format, I wanted to extract the data from the receipts to a spreadsheet in a standard format.
+I would also send this standardised data to my accountant.
+This includes the currency of the receipt, the transaction date, the purpose of the transaction, and the total amount.
+This would allow me to check that my accountant had managed to include all the receipts.

-So, that's what this repo helps me to do.
+So, that's what this repo does.

 This repo contains scripts to:
 ### .eml to .pdf